-As an eco-friendly approach becomes the norm in architecture, environmental groups encourage using composite decking boards for Broadwalk projects.
+As an eco-friendly approach becomes the norm in architecture, environmental groups encourage using composite decking boards for Boardwalk projects.
 However, contrary to what these groups assert, buying composite decking has a negative effect on the environment.
 Purchasing lumber, like Black Locust, actually is a more sustainable option.
 We hope our article will help you make a well-informed decision regarding your own home deck or those of others for whom you build quality decks.

 #1 concern: Renewability of composite decking